SrijanBadhya/Debsoc/Running the PES Debsoc.md

 You can never accurately predict how many people will show up to a session, who these people are, or which days they will show up, because people change their minds even after polls (and many don't vote).

 Because of this, it wasn't possible for us to ensure that every junior got to pro-Am.
+It wasn't possible for us to make everyone judge at least once.
+It was too much of an administrative burden to track speaker positions, and in the future check their past speaker positions before assigning them new speaker positions (because the model aimed
-I Talk about what wasn't implementable from Nikhil's model either. how making people pro-am, making people adj once, tracking if they've done all speaker positions once, didn't really come to fruition and it was more effort than it was worth.
+Talk about what wasn't implementable from Nikhil's model either. how making people pro-am, making people adj once, tracking if they've done all speaker positions once, didn't really come to fruition and it was more effort than it was worth.